StardustDL/PiCar/README.md

 python3 -m picar
 ```

 There is a demo which uses a fake car implement.
-It is fully Python codes, so it doesn't need any IOT devices.
+It is fully Python codes, so it doesn't need any embedded devices.
 Use the following commands to run it.

 ```sh
 python3 -m picar --demo